rohieb/labgrid/doc/configuration.rst

 NetworkFlashRom
 ~~~~~~~~~~~~~~~
-A NetworkFlashrom descibes an `Flashrom`_ available on a remote computer.
+A NetworkFlashrom describes a `Flashrom`_ available on a remote computer.

 XenaManager
 ~~~~~~~~~~~